nishanthjayram/color-swatch-explorer/README.md

 - `Grid` handles the responsive layout of the color swatches
 - `Swatch` focuses on display of individual colors and associated metadata

-In terms of inputs, the user is able to interact with saturation/lightness sliders, which they can drag and release to generate and view swatches for different $(S, L)$ pairs.
-The decision to omit a button was partly to avoid complexity, but also because the caching functionality means that the cost of switching from one $(S, L)$ configuration to another is amortized efficient.
+The user can specify a given saturation/lightness configuration by interacting with the sliders, which they can drag and release to generate and view swatches for different $(S, L)$ pairs.
+A loading progress indicator is also provided, which is updated every time a new color name is discovered, and which is expressed as a percentage out of the 360 total hues.